Clifford Law Offices Files Lawsuit in Death of 17 Year Old

 Posted on September 18, 2024 To

-Clifford Law Offices Files Lawsuit Against Railroads and Village of Barrington in Death of 17 Year Old
+Clifford Law Offices Filed Lawsuit Against Railroads and Village of Barrington in Death of 17 Year Old

-Clifford Law Offices filed a lawsuit today, Wednesday, September 18, 2024, against Union Pacific Railroad Company, Metra Railroad, and the Village of Barrington in the death of a 17-year-old girl who was struck and killed by a train at a Barrington, Illinois railroad crossing without pedestrian gates.
+Clifford Law Offices filed a lawsuit on September 18, 2024, against Union Pacific Railroad Company, Metra Railroad, and the Village of Barrington in the death of a 17-year-old girl who was struck and killed by a train at a Barrington, Illinois railroad crossing without pedestrian gates.

 James Pullos, Kristofer Riddle, and Joseph Murphy, partners at Clifford Law Offices, filed the case on behalf of the family of Marin Lacson in the January 25, 2024, death of their daughter as she crossed the tracks at the Hough Street railroad crossing on her way to school in the far northern suburb.